open-rmf/rmf_simulation/rmf_robot_sim_gazebo_plugins/QUALITY_DECLARATION.md

 ### Direct Runtime non-ROS Dependency [5.iii]

-This package has no direct runtime non-ROS dependencies.
+This package has the following runtime non-ROS dependencies.

+#### eigen

+`eigen` does not declare a quality level.
+It is assumed to be QL1 based on wide-spread use.

 ## Platform Support [6]